Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

 At $\lambda = 550\,\mathrm{nm}$, resolving an Earth radius planet (angular diameter $\approx8.5\,\mu\mathrm{as}$) into $10\times10$ pixels requires \eqref{eq:required_aperture}, \eqref{eq:required_baseline}

-No existing or planned telescope (e.g., LUVOIR A, 15 m; HabEx, 4 m; E‐ELT, 39 m) approaches these dimensions.
+No existing or planned telescope (e.g., LUVOIR A, 15 m; HabEx, 4 m; E-ELT, 39 m) approaches these dimensions.
 Hence, their diffraction limits (3–35 mas) are $\sim10^{4}$ times too coarse.
-Space interferometers could, in principle, reach $\mu$as resolution, but only with baselines of order $10^5\,$m and $\lesssim5\,$nm path‐length stability—none of which exist today.
+Space interferometers could, in principle, reach $\mu$as resolution, but only with baselines of order $10^5\,$m and $\lesssim5\,$nm path-length stability---none of which exist today.
+Laboratory demonstrations at the HCIT have achieved Earth-like raw contrasts in controlled settings \cite{TraugerTraub2007Nature}.